 Today is the International Day Against the Use of Child Soldiers.
 Today also sees the start of a court martial of 16 instructors at Army Foundation College Harrogate which trains young recruits aged under 18.
 They are charged with numerous counts of bullying and abuse.

-We report on the recent debate in Parliament arguing that the age of recruitment to the UK armed forces be raised.
+We report on a recent meeting in Parliament with a range of speakers on the urgent need to raise the age of recruitment to the armed forces in the UK.

 ForcesWatch comment on the 2018 British Army recruitment advertising campaign